hellerve/blog/wip/Hiring.md

 In my experience, most people won’t actually ask for feedback, and the few that do really want to know how they could do better, and who am I to deny them that.
-But this is a double-edged sword: the reasons you are rejecting a candidate for might be the same reasons they excel at other places.
+But this is a double-edged sword: the reasons you are rejecting a candidate might be the same reasons they excel at other places.
 Make sure to keep that in mind when delivering your feedback, and don’t make the candidate feel bad about it.
 Delivering good feedback is hard, and a skill in itself that needs to be practiced.
 If you’re not sure you can do it in a way